Do a business energy audit

 No

-Simple and clear signs can remind staff to turn appliances off when not in use.
+Simple, clear signs near the appliance can remind staff to turn it off when not in use.

 Are timers installed on equipment used for set time periods?
 Yes